Child Injury Lawyer in Arlington, Texas

 - Taking intentional action that creates a threat to your child’s life or well-being

 Can You Sue a School for Negligence?

-Public schools in Texas and South Carolina are considered to be under sovereign immunity.
+Public schools in Texas are considered to be under sovereign immunity.
 This means they are immune from lawsuits under normal circumstances.
 There are exceptions to this immunity, such as:

 - Cases of injury or death that include evidence of gross negligence

 - Injuries caused by or on a motorized vehicle, such as a school bus.

 If your child suffered an injury at school that could have been avoided with proper care and attention, then you may be liable for compensation.
 Contact Branch & Dhillon, P.C. today for more information and to go over your case with a no-obligation consultation.